mintbomb27/genagent-asterisk/README.md

-# Asterisk to OpenAI Realtime Community Edition
+# Asterisk to Gemini Live

+This fork of Asterisk to OpenAI adds support for Gemini Live API as well.
-Welcome!
-This Node.js application integrates Asterisk 22 with the OpenAI Realtime API to provide a voice-based virtual assistant for SIP calls.
+This Node.js Asterisk ARI application integrates Asterisk 22 with the Gemini Live API to provide a voice-based virtual assistant for SIP calls.
 It processes audio in real-time and displays user and assistant transcriptions in the console.

 ---

 ## Features
-- Real-time audio processing with Asterisk and OpenAI.
+- Real-time audio processing with Asterisk and Gemini.
 - Console transcriptions for user and assistant speech.
 - Clean resource management (channels, bridges, WebSocket, RTP).
 - Configurable via `config.conf` (e.g., API key, prompt).